TodePond/TodePondDotCom/sky/i-went-to-a-meetup/readme.md

 Then we did it!

 Music came out of my laptop and visuals came out of Laura's.
-That way, if I inevitably break hydra, Laura can refresh her screen, and I don't have to.
+That way, when I inevitably break hydra, Laura can refresh her screen and I don't have to.
 That way, we can keep both the sound and visuals going.

 Loads and loads and loads of people joined in, like Bogdan and George and many more in the venue, and many more around the world.
 It was a convergence of different people!
 Some of us shared a physical space.
 Some of us shared a jam.
 We all shared an experience!